-Upon completion of the initial probation period, the Employer may grant, upon request, a leave of absence for a period not to exceed two (2) years for the purpose of care and nurturing a family member.
+Upon completion of the initial probation period, the Employer may grant, upon request, a leave of absence for a period not to exceed two years for the purpose of care and nurturing a family member.
 Seniority shall be retained but not accrued.
 The following conditions shall apply:

-(a) The employee shall confirm their intention of returning to work at least three (3) months prior to expiration of leave.

-(b) The employee shall be allowed to continue their benefits during such leave, at the cost of the employee.

-(c) The employee shall be required to serve a thirty (30) working day probationary period upon returning to work.
+- (a) The employee shall confirm their intention of returning to work at least three months prior to expiration of leave. - (b) The employee shall be allowed to continue their benefits during such leave, at the cost of the employee. - (c) The employee shall be required to serve a 30-working day probationary period upon returning to work.

+20.4 Critical Illness Leave

+Employees are entitled to unpaid leave upon their qualification for Critical Illness leave as per the BC Employment Standards Act.

+20.5 Leave Respecting Disappearance of a Child

+Employees are entitled to unpaid leave upon their qualifications for Leave Respecting Disappearance of a Child as per the BC Employment Standards Act.

+20.6 Leave Respecting Death of a Child

+Employees are entitled to unpaid leave upon their qualifications for Leave Respecting Death of a Child as per the BC Employment Standards Act.

+20.7 Domestic or Sexual Violence Leave

+Employees are entitled to unpaid leave upon their qualifications for Domestic or Sexual Violence Leave as per the BC Employment Standards Act.

-ARTICLE 21 - OCCUPATIONAL HEALTH AND SAFETY
+ARTICLE 21 - JOINT OCCUPATIONAL HEALTH AND SAFETY